Grupo-Visual/visual/docs/md/docs/snippets/basic.md

 > :P5 sketch=/docs/sketches/colors.js, width=710, height=400

-The markdown of the above sketch looks like this:
+The markdown of the above sketch looks like this (check the [component specs](/docs/snippets/component) for details):

 ```markdown
 > :P5 sketch=/docs/sketches/colors.js, width=710, height=400